-It is still very important to keep up with your regular hygiene visits even as we navigate this pandemic.
+It is still very important to keep up with your regular dental hygiene visits even as we navigate this pandemic.
 To our knowledge there has not been any known case of COVID-19 transmission in a dental office.
 Despite this, we have noticed a decrease in regularly scheduled hygiene care.
 We are starting to see patients coming back in to see us now after delays due to the shut down earlier this year, with significant irreversible bone loss around their teeth.

 We genuinely care about your oral health and are concerned about the long term effects of delaying hygiene appointments.
 Many people feel if they brush and floss everyday that seeing the hygienist isn’t “necessary” because they are not experiencing any pain or discomfort.
 However, Periodontal disease (gum disease) is very common and often asymptomatic until later stages of the disease, when it is much more difficult to treat.
 Brushing and flossing does not clean the calculus and bacteria build up beneath the gums, which causes inflammation and bone loss.
 Researchers have found that people with periodontal disease are almost twice as likely to have heart disease.